BSIT-Capstone/PWE/README.md

 # PWE
-Web Application providing reporting services &amp; mass data updates to the Micros PIM software
+Web Application providing access and downloads to reporting services.

 Our Application